Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Boston Celtics are 3.5-point favorites heading into Game 3 of the Eastern Conference Finals against the Miami Heat at FTX Arena on Sunday, starting at 8:30 PM ET on TNT.
-The Heat lead the series 2-0.
-The matchup's over/under is set at 214.5.
+The Miami Heat are 8.5-point underdogs heading into a potentially-deciding Game 5 of the Eastern Conference Finals against the Boston Celtics at TD Garden on Thursday, starting at 8:30 PM ET on TNT.
+The Heat lead the series 3-1.
+The matchup's over/under is 214.5.

 Celtics vs. Heat Odds & Info